Camp Zoofari: FAQs

 What does my camper do all day?

 See what your campers will discover each day on our Parent Page.
-Visit the www.houstonzoo.org/campparent
+We also post camp photos in the week following camp.
+This page will be updated June 1, 2018 and then weekly after that.
+Visit www.houstonzoo.org/campparent.

 May I enroll my child in a camp for an older age group?

 Age requirements are not negotiable and are strictly enforced.
 Campers must fall within the specified age category on the first day of the camp session they are attending.
-For Winter Break camp, we will be dividing the campers by their birthdate into smaller groups for Zoo tours and activities.
+We divide the campers by their birthdate into smaller groups for Zoo tours and activities.